 They just wanted to have fun with their friends.
 Prohibiting Halloween was just another Jewish turnoff.

 I think there’s a plethora of other ways we can do this American-Jewish thing better.
 And here’s one.
 A la Gus Portokalos’s “Give me a word, any word, and I show you that the root of that word is Greek,” Halloween, or it’s Jewish neighbor Hoshana Rabbah, is a great time to talk about Jewish ghost stories, magic, and all that is liminal and creepy.

 What is Hoshana Rabbah?

 With all the High Holiday big-hitters nearby, it’s understandable that Hoshana Rabbah gets lost in the shuffle.
-Taking place on the sixth day of Sukkot, Hoshana Rabbah is traditionally believed to be the last appeal for God’s good favor before the gates of prayer close for the year.
+Taking place on the seventh day of Sukkot, Hoshana Rabbah is traditionally believed to be the last appeal for God’s good favor before the gates of prayer close for the year.

 Hoshana Rabbah refers to the tradition of processing seven times with the Torah scrolls around the sanctuary, followed by smacking willow branches (from the lulav) on the ground until all their leaves fall off.